-Mix the sugar, salt, baking soda, cornmeal and flour in a large bowl.
+Mix the dry ingredients — sugar, salt, baking soda, cornmeal and flour — in a large bowl.

-Add the wet ingredients to the dry ingredients until combined and then mix in the melted butter.
+Add the egg and buttermilk mixture to the dry ingredients and stir until just combined.
+Then mix in the melted butter.
 Don’t over-stir.
 Mix just until everything is combined.

-Pore into your prepared pans and smooth the top if necessary.
+Pour into your prepared pans and smooth the top with a spatula if necessary.